-To take this walk go through the gate, the lowest part of the building in front of you is the oldest in the very complicated complex of buildings; the building to your right is the newest you'll see, it is an early $20^{th}$ century building successfully designed to fit with the rest.
+To take this walk go through the gate, the lowest part of the building in front of you is the oldest in the very complicated complex of buildings; the building to your right is the newest you'll see, it is an early 20th century building successfully designed to fit with the rest.
 The doorway in front of you had its splendid royal coat of arms added by Charles I who was here just before civil war broke out in the 1640s.
 You'll notice that Charles was very proud of the fact that his father and he were the first to be kings of England and Scotland, the Scots thistle and English rose are affectionately intertwined in this carving.
-His Lord President of the Council of the North, lived here for a while and has his coat of arms carved in the equivalent place in the building that faces you when you go under the royal court of arms and through to the courtyard behind [for more about this Lord President see "South Corner, part1: stories: Plague"].
-35.

-When you are 10 metres in front of this second coat of arms, then the café is up the open air steps on your left [under another, more weathered carving of a royal coat of arms].
+P.13.12 .His Lord President of the Council of the North, lived here for a while and has his coat of arms carved in the equivalent place in the building that faces you when you go under the royal court of arms and through to the courtyard behind [for more about this Lord President see "South Corner, part1: stories: Plague"].
+When you are 10 metres in front of this second coat of arms].
 This university courtyard and its quietness remind many people of the college courts and quadrangles of Oxford and Cambridge -in fact, though the age of the buildings is similar, York has only had a university since the 1960s.